kanta1207/resume-craft/docs/spec.md

-# ResumeForge – Full MVP Specification
+# ResumeCraft – Full MVP Specification

 Local-First Resume Builder & ATS Analyzer

-ResumeForge is a **local-first, privacy-preserving toolkit** that helps engineers generate ATS-optimized resumes using their own LLM tools, compile them locally, and analyze them via a lightweight GUI.
+ResumeCraft is a **local-first, privacy-preserving toolkit** that helps engineers generate ATS-optimized resumes using their own LLM tools, compile them locally, and analyze them via a lightweight GUI.

 All processing happens **on the user’s machine only**.
 There is **no cloud**, **no external API**, and **no hosted backend**.